JonthMM/Bachelor-thesis/README.md

 <!-- LINKS -->
 ## Links

-More data available here, including the shapefile and their attribute tables as XSLX files, aswell as the manually verified XSLX file.
+All data is also available here, including the shapefile and their attribute tables as XSLX files, aswell as the manually verified XSLX file.
-https://uni-muenster.sciebo.de/s/Gy1fD6fWTfTYStg
+This platform, in contrast to GitHub, allows to view and edit XSLX files online. https://uni-muenster.sciebo.de/s/Gy1fD6fWTfTYStg

 This readme template is based on the BLANK_README.md example of the following project: